 Our Crew: VBE Faculty & Staff

-Logan Gogarty is a strong entrepreneurial and educational leader.
-He has served as an operations manager at a high performing charter school in Denver, taught bilingual elementary school with Teach for America in San Antonio, TX and currently works with D70 in launching Villa Bella Expeditionary School.
-Logan has a BA in Spanish from CSU-P, a Masters in Education and Entrepreneurship from the University of Pennsylvania and is currently working towards his Ed.S in Superintendency and his Ph.D in Education Leadership.
+Mr. Logan Gogarty is a strong entrepreneurial and educational leader.
+He has served as an operations manager at a high performing charter school in Denver, taught at a bilingual elementary school with Teach for America in San Antonio, and served as a principal at an alternative K-12 school.
+Mr. Gogarty has a BA in Spanish from CSU-P, a Masters in Education and Entrepreneurship from the University of Pennsylvania, an Ed.S in Superintendency and is nearing completion of his Ph.D in Education Leadership.

 Director of Instruction & Curriculum

-Mrs. Ortiz has a BA from the University of Northern Colorado & a Master’s degree from CU, Boulder.
-Mrs. Ortiz will be facilitating data-driven and equity-focused teams; lead in the development of high-quality, learner-driven, & purposeful curriculum and instruction and support the curriculum adoption implantation process.
-She is the mother of two & loves traveling.
-Mrs. Ortiz enjoys hiking, kayaking, and camping with her family.
+Mrs. Jessica Ortiz has a BA from the University of Northern Colorado & is working towards a Master’s from CU, Boulder.
+Within VBE, Mrs. Ortiz facilitates data-driven and equity-focused teams, leads in the development of high-quality, learner-driven, & purposeful curriculum and instruction and supports the curriculum adoption implantation process.
+Mrs. Ortiz is the mother of three and enjoys traveling as well as hiking, kayaking, and camping with her family.